-Pupil Premium additional funding is given to schools for: - Pupils who have been registered as being entitled to Free School Meals (FSM) at any point in the last 6 years.
-You must register for Free School Meals, so we receive this funding. - Children whose parents are currently serving in the Armed Forces.
-Extra money for extra support Schools receive this funding to support their eligible pupils and narrow the attainment gap between them and their peers.
-We can use this funding to support children in a wide variety of ways which are tailored to the individual child's needs.
-Typical examples include assistance with: - The purchase of school uniform/PE kit or other equipment. - The cost of school visits and extracurricular activities. - Fees for breakfast and after school clubs. - Confidence and skills building experiences. - Specialist/extra tuition.
+- for Free School Meals, so we receive this

+- Children whose parents are currently

+Extra money for extra support

+gap between them and their peers.
+We can the individual child's needs.
+Typical examples

+- The purchase of school uniform/PE kit or other equipment

+- The cost of school visits and extracurricular

+- Fees for breakfast and after school clubs.

+- Confidence and skills building experiences.

+- Specialist/extra tuition.

 Free School Meals can be provided if parents/guardians are in receipt of certain Income support benefits.
-We encourage parents to apply for FSM even if their children do not take up Free School Meals because we can then access this additional funding to benefit your child.
-Further information about how the school spends these monies can be found on the school website.
-Please contact our school office who will assist you with the application process.
-Pupil Premium for Adopted Children The government have extended this to provide additional funds for children who have been adopted from care.
-However, funding will only be received should parents elect to inform their child's school that their child has been adopted and they would like the school to receive additional Pupil Premium Funding.
-From April 2014, schools in England can receive the pupil premium for children adopted from care or who left care under a Special Guardianship Order (SGO) on or after 30 December 2005.
-Schools can also claim the pupil premium for children who left care under a Residence Order (RO) on or after 14 October 1991.
-To claim the pupil premium for adopted children, and those who are the subject of a SGO and RO, parents will need to inform the school and provide supporting evidence, for example, the Adoption (Court) Order.
+We encourage because we can then access this additional funding to benefit your child.
+Further information about how the school spends website.
+Please contact our school office Pupil Premium for Adopted Children The government have extended this to funding will only be received should parents elect to inform their child's school that their child has been adopted and they would like the school to receive additional Pupil Premium Funding.
+From April 2014, schools in England can receive the pupil premium for children adopted from care or who left care under a Special Guardianship Order (SGO) on or after 30 December 2005. for children who left care under a Residence Order (RO) on or after 14 October 1991 SGO and RO, parents will need to inform the school and provide supporting evidence, for example, the Adoption (Court) Order.